rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

    :param xy: The xy coordinates of the animal's position.
 2 x nsamples
    :type xy: np.ndarray
    :param shape: The shape of the environment.
-Legal values are 'circle'
+Legal values are 'circle' and 'square'
-   :type shape: str
+   :type shape: str, default='circle'
-   :param and 'square'.
-Default 'circle':

-   Returns:
-   thigmoxtaxis_score (float): Values closer to 1 indicate the animal spent more time in the inner portion of the environment.
-Values closer to -1 indicates the animal spent more time in the outer portion of the environment.
+   :returns: Values closer to 1 mean more time was spent in the inner portion of the environment.
+             Values closer to -1 mean more time in the outer portion of the environment.
              A value of 0 indicates the animal spent equal time in both portions of the environment.
+   :rtype: float